-The ring of adeles $\A_X$ is a topological ring with the product topology.
-The base of neighborhoods of 0 is given by the subspaces $\A_X(D),\,D\in\Div(X)$, and $\A_X$ is a $k$-vector space with linear topology in the sense of Lefschetz \cite[Ch.~II, \S 6]{Lefschetz}.
-Every subspace $\A_X(D)$ is linear compact, so that $\A_X$ is locally linear compact.
+The ring $\A_X$ of ad\`{e}les is a topological ring with the product topology.
+A base of neighborhoods of 0 is given by the subspaces $\A_X(D),\,D\in\Div(X)$, and $\A_X$ is a $k$-vector space with linear topology in the sense of Lefschetz \cite[Ch.~II, \S 6]{Lefschetz}.
+Since subspaces $\A_X(D)$ is linear compact, $\A_X$ is locally linear compact.
 The $k$-vector space $F=k(X)$ is discrete in $\A_X$ and the quotient space $\A_X/F$ is linear compact \cite[App., \S3] {Iwasawa}.